muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 {:numbered="false"}

 The author wishes to thank Ira McDonald and Ivan Gudymenko for insightful discussions.
+The author also wishes to thank the authors of {{I-D.ietf-rats-coserv}} (in particular Thomas Fossati and Paul Howard) for several discussions, which unfortunately could not resolve the above concerns, and hence led to this draft.
 The author also gratefully acknowledges the authors of {{I-D.irtf-cfrg-cryptography-specification}}, which serves as the inspiration of this work.